heinercg/OHCA_prediction/README.md

 ---

 ## 🧪 Dataset
 The models were primarily trained and evaluated on the **Subtyping Cardiac Arrest dataset** provided by Nightingale Open Science.
-This dataset contains ECGs recorded prior to OHCA and from control patients.
+This dataset contains ECGs recorded before OHCA and from control patients.

 ---